txt/se22/docs/essay.md

 ## Word limit
-- Three pages (in the format shown below, excluding references);
+- No less that three pages (in the format shown below, excluding references);
+  - no more than four
+- HARD LIMITS:
-- HARD LIMIT: we will not grade after three pages.
+  - we will not grade after four pages.
+  - we will not read if less than three.

 ## What to write